cloudmesh-community/fa18-523-56/project-report/report.md

 ```
 NOTE
-This property will be used to select a word or pharse from the rows of the log file.
-When the word is seen in the row the content of the row will be routed down stream.
-For this example we will use "AddToLibrary" when a user in the music player adds a song to the library
+This property will be used to select a word or pharse from
+the rows of the log file.
+When the word is seen in the row
+the content of the row will be routed down stream.
+For this
+example we will use "AddToLibrary" when a user in the music
+player adds a song to the library.
+We will
-We will use "ClientImplWinHTTP.cpp:525" which is the tag in the log when a song plays in the music player
+use "ClientImplWinHTTP.cpp:525" which is the tag in the log
+when a song plays in the music player
 ```

 After naming the new property click OK

-Click on the value and use the NiFi expression language insert the tags we will use to select the rows for processing.
+Click on the value and use the NiFi expression language insert the tags to use to select the rows for processing.

 ```
 NOTE
-The NiFi experssion language can be found on the Apahce NiFi website [@fa18-523-56-www-nifi-expressionlanguageguide].
+The NiFi experssion language can be found on the Apahce NiFi
+website[@fa18-523-56-www-nifi-expressionlanguageguide].
 ```

 We will use these tags for our new properties: